brian-carroll/elm_c_wasm/README.md

     ```
     - An accessor function for a particular field is created by partially applying the field ID in the generated code.
 In Elm syntax it would look something like the following:
     ```elm
-        .myField : { r | myField : a } -> a
+        .name : { r | name : a } -> a
-        .myField = recordAccess 123  -- partial application
+        .name = recordAccess 123  -- where 123 represents the field called 'name'
     ```
     - Field lookups are implemented as a binary search, which requires the fields to be pre-sorted by the Elm compiler
     - `recordAccess` is not safe if the field does not actually exist in the record, but it's not available to user Elm code, it can only be emitted by the compiler.

 - Record update
     - `r2 = { r1 | field1 = newVal1, field2 = newVal2 }`
-    - Implemented using a C function `record_update` that the compiler can insert into the generated.
+    - This Elm syntax is implemented using a C function `record_update`, found in [utils.c](./src/kernel/utils.c)
-    - First clone the original record
+    - First it clones the original record
     - Then for each field to be updated
-        - Look up the field position in the record's FieldSet
+        - Finds the index of the field in the record's FieldSet
-        - Mutate the relevant position in the copied record to point to the update value
+        - Changes the value at the same index in the Record

 # SuperTypes / constrained type variables